saronahub/server/README.md

 ## Current version

-We are currently on alpha version.
-By default, all requests to `(URL will be added soon)` receive the alpha version of the REST API.
+We are currently on beta version.
+By default, all requests to `https://api.saronahub.co.il/beta` receive the beta version of the REST API.

 ## Schema

-All API access is over HTTPS, and accessed from `(URL will be added soon)`.
+All API access is over HTTPS, and accessed from `api.saronahub.co.il`.
 All data is sent and received as JSON.

 All timestamps return in ISO 8601 format: